smarthomeNG/plugins/uzsu/README.md

 ## Changelog

 ### v1.5.2
-Make the plugin compatible with the master 1.5.1 version Correctly write cache file when changing the uzsu item Automatically activate all days of the week if no day is set via Visu Variety of bug fixes and optimizations
+* Make the plugin compatible with the master 1.5.1 version
+* Correctly write cache file when changing the uzsu item
+* Automatically activate all days of the week if no day is set via Visu
+* Variety of bug fixes and optimizations
+* Corrected information on web interface concerning (in)active entries

 ### v1.4.1 - 1.5.1
+* Added a web interface for easier debugging
-Added "back in time" feature to re-trigger missed uzsu evaluations on smarthomeng startup Added interpolation feature: the UZSU can now be used for smooth transitions of values (e.g. for light dimming, etc.)
+* Added "back in time" feature to re-trigger missed uzsu evaluations on smarthomeng startup
+* Added interpolation feature: the UZSU can now be used for smooth transitions of values (e.g. for light dimming, etc.)
-Added item functions to (de)activate, change interpolation and query some settings from the uzsu item via logic Fixed uzsu evaluation for entries without an rrule setting (day of week)
+* Added item functions to (de)activate, change interpolation and query some settings from the uzsu item via logic
+* Fixed uzsu evaluation for entries without an rrule setting (day of week)
+* Improved error handling (detecting wrong items to be set by UZSU, empty entries, etc.)

 ## Configuration